MazenSghaier/AlveoData/README.md

 - **Backend:** Node.js, Express.js
 - **Data Base** MongoDB

-## Getting Started
+## Installation

 Clone this repository to your local machine using this command : git clone https://github.com/MazenSghaier/EducationalPlatform.git Import the project into your IDE.
-Open the application.yml file located in src/main/resources/ and update the database credentials with your own.
+Open the index.js file located in education_platform-back/ and update the database credentials with your own.
 spring:
 datasource:
   const ConnectionURL = "mongodb+srv://{POSTGRES_HOST:localhost}:{POSTGRES_Password:1234}@firstcluster.v33gplb.mongodb.net/?";